 Today's competitive job market caters to job-seekers with the following skills: efficiency, adaptability and strong communication skills.
 The skills learned through research enable the college graduate to investigate and adapt to new ideas while pursuing them in an efficient manner.
 In short, research allows students to hone the very skills that employers are in search of.

-To provide students with excellent research opportunities, Mackay maintains several recognized research centers as well as some notable research laboratories where students of earth sciences and engineering can gain industry-applicable skills and enrich their education.
+To provide students with excellent research opportunities, the Mackay School of Earth Sciences and Engineering maintains several recognized research centers as well as some notable research laboratories where students of earth sciences and engineering can gain industry-applicable skills and enrich their education.